-Here are a few tips to help you make a positive impact for your guests and the planet!
-Whether it is a large event or a backyard BBQ, here are a few things to consider when planning to green your upcoming event:
+Events are a great way to make a lasting impression on guests, but they also end up producing a lot of unnecessary waste.
+Whether it is a large-scale event or a small dinner party, here are a few things to consider when planning to green your upcoming event:

-When inviting your guests, let them know it is a green event beforehand and help them to make green choices before they even arrive.
-Advertise that you are striving for a Zero-Waste event and list some actions your attendees can take and what you as the event host are doing to make that happen. :
+When advertising your event and inviting guests, let them know it is a green event beforehand and help them make green choices before they arrive.
+Advertise that you are striving for a zero-waste event and list some actions your attendees can take, and what you as the host are doing to make that happen. :

 - Go bottle water free at your event.